-Passing On A Business To Heirs
+Passing On A Business To Heirs In Northern Virginia

 An individual who owns a business or a share of a business may face unique challenges when it comes to transferring their share of an enterprise to an heir or a set of heirs.
 That’s why it is essential for a proprietor or a shareholder, member or partner in a corporation, limited liability company, or in a partnership to retain the services of a reputable, experienced probate and business estate planning law firm—one like Hale Ball Carlson Baumgartner Murphy, PLC of northern Virginia.
 Whatever your estate planning goals are with respect to your business, our team of experienced lawyers will develop a plan to either transfer or sell your business at the appropriate time.
 To discuss the various options with one of our probate and estate planning lawyers, contact our northern Virginia law office.